 Of course I’m being dramatic but there is also a big point here.
 Maybe you’re training for a race and you’ve started cross training… Perhaps you’re just starting your health and fitness journey and your muscles think you’ve lost your mind.
 Or maybe you’re a gym-rat but you’re switching your workouts around and it is waking different muscles up.
 Whatever your situation is, when taken care of properly muscle soreness can actually be a welcomed part of training because you know that you pushed yourself.

 Let’s be 100% clear, you should never be in pain.
 If you are in pain and cannot walk or jabbing pains or fire burning sensations, anything of that sort, go to your doctor immediately.
 This post is for typical post workout muscle soreness where it’s uncomfortable to go to the restroom, or your muscles bark at you anytime you do a normal everyday activity.

 Drink lots of water

 You have just had a killer workout, your body must re-hydrate.
-I do not know all of the science behind muscle soreness because I’m not a scientist, I am just a blogger who loves to run, do Crossfit, and help others on their fitness journey.
+I do not know all of the science behind muscle soreness because I’m not a scientist, I am just a Certified Running Coach who is also studying to be a Personal Trainer.
 Plus, according to this article at Human Kinetics.com they don’t fully understand it either.
 Here’s what I do know, I know that your body requires water, when you work out you sweat and if you didn’t sweat – I say this with all the love in my heart – you didn’t do it right, so go try again.
 Drink lots of water to hydrate your body so it can repair itself.